 In the computing industry, computing speeds are classified based on official benchmark computations that calculate speeds in terms of the number of floating-point operations per second, or flops.
-A typical laptop or a desktop these days is capable of delivering speeds between 1⁄2 to 1 Gflops (Giga flops).
-The world's fastest computer can deliver computing speeds as fast as 500 Tflops (Terra flops).
-That is, it is about a million times faster (and costs many millions to make as well).
-However, if you stop and think about the Chess playing program we mentioned in Chapter 10 that would require approximately 10 operations before making a single move, even the world's fastest computer is going to take gazillion years to finish that computation!
+A typical laptop or a desktop these days is capable of delivering speeds between $\frac{1}{2}$ to 1 Gflops (Giga flops or $10^9 \ flops$).
+The world's fastest computer can deliver computing speeds as fast as over 1 Pflops (Peta flops or $10^{15} \ flops$).
+That is, it is over 1 million times faster (and costs many millions to make as well).
+However, if you stop and think about the Chess playing program we mentioned in Chapter 10 that would require approximately 10^{65} operations before making a single move, even the world's fastest computer is going to take gazillion years to finish that computation!
 Such a problem would be considered uncomputable.

-Computer scientists have developed an elaborate vocabulary for discussing problems and classifying them as solvable or unsolvable, computable or uncomputable, based on whether there are known models to solve a given problem and whether the models are solvable, computable, etc. There are also hierarchies of problem solutions, from simple to hard; constant time to polynomial time and longer; and equivalence classes implying the same algorithm can solve all problems in a an equivalence class, etc. It is indeed amazing to conceptualize an algorithm that is capable of solving many unrelated problems!
+Computer scientists have developed an elaborate vocabulary for discussing problems and classifying them as solvable or unsolvable, computable or uncomputable, based on whether there are known models to solve a given problem and whether the models are solvable, computable, etc. There are also hierarchies of problem solutions, from simple to hard; constant time to polynomial time and longer; and equivalence classes implying the same algorithm can solve all problems in an equivalence class, etc. It is indeed amazing to conceptualize an algorithm that is capable of solving many unrelated problems!
 For example, the algorithms that optimize shipping and delivery routes can also be used in determining protein folding structures for DNA molecules.
 This is what makes computer science intellectually interesting and exciting.